Onfarm conservation of indigenous plant species in Mayuge District

 The IKI Small Grants project strengthens the conservation of declining native plant species through natural resource management initiatives for 250 households in Mayuge district.
 The people of Busoga region and Mayuge district are educated on the importance of conserving plant biodiversity.

-The project identifies and documents native plants threatened with extinction in cooperation with the local population.
+The project identifies and documents native plants threatened with extinction.
 A sub-target group is selected to advance the cultivation of endangered plant species, using improved cultivation methods.
 Farmers further disseminate the produced planting material – mostly seeds – to improve its availability and accessibility.
 They establish community seed banks, backyard gardens, tree nurseries, and demonstration forests to ensure the revival of indigenous plant species.
+50 acres are planted with indigenous plants.

 In addition to this, the visibility of the project and awareness raising is strengthened through print media and radio.